Skip to main content

 How do I clean up old test data?

-Test data older than 30 days is automatically deleted.
+Test notification data older than 30 days is automatically deleted.
+For Auth-as-a-Service test users, you can delete them individually via the dashboard or API.
 For immediate cleanup, contact support.